22 Amazing Places in the World to Travel with Toddlers in 2019

 After a fun summer gathering with 6 kids, including 4 toddlers, our extended family recommends Buena Vista, Colorado.
 This small mountain town is situated at the base of the Rocky Mountains, on the Arkansas River and easy access from Denver.
 We found plenty of short (and long) hikes, little creeks to splash in, fishing in the river and wildlife to watch.
 You can stay in the town, rent a mountain cabin, camp in the forest, or take a short backpacking trip.
 While you are enjoying your time there you can ponder the pronunciation of Buena Vista.

-Toddlers playing in a. creek in Buena Vista, Colorado
+Toddlers playing in Browns Creek in Buena Vista, Colorado

 Photo Credit: Daniel Kocman